-VCT will benefit from the costs of the Offer being reduced by 1%, or by 2% if valid applications are received prior to 1 November 2019.
-Other Applicants whose valid applications are received prior to 1 November 2019 will benefit from costs of the Offer being reduced by 1%.
-Applicants will receive these reductions in the form of additional Shares, which will be paid for by Octopus.
+Investors who are existing, or who were previously, shareholders of any Octopus VCT will benefit from the costs of the Offer being reduced by 1% if valid applications are received prior to 15 December 2020.
+Applicants will receive these reductions in the form of additional New Shares, which will be paid for by Octopus.
 Octopus may at its discretion further reduce the costs of the Offer or extend either of the above deadlines.

 The Company announces its NAV at least every six months.
 Where the share price for the Company has been declared ex-dividend on the London Stock Exchange, the NAV used for determining the Offer Price will be ex-dividend.
-In respect of the Offer, the NAV per Share will be rounded up to one decimal place and the number of Shares to be issued will be rounded down to the nearest whole number (fractions of Shares will not be allotted).
-Where there is a surplus of application funds, these will be returned to applicants (except where the amount is less than the Offer Price of one Share in which case it will be donated to charity), without interest.
+In respect of the Offer, the NAV per Share will be rounded up to one decimal place and the number of New Shares to be issued will be rounded down to the nearest whole number (fractions of New Shares will not be allotted).
+Where there is a surplus of application funds, these will be returned to applicants (except where the amount is less than the Offer Price of one New Share in which case it will be donated to charity), without interest.

-The Offer will be closed on full subscription, i.e. once the full £120 million plus the over-allotment facility of £50 million have been raised.
-The Board reserves the right to close the Offer earlier and to accept applications and issue Shares at any time prior to the close of the Offer.
-Shares issued under the Offer will rank pari passu with the existing Shares from the date of issue.
+The Offer will be closed on full subscription, i.e. once the full £80 million plus the over-allotment facility of £40 million have been raised.
+The Board reserves the right to close the Offer earlier and to accept applications and issue New Shares at any time prior to the close of the Offer.
+New Shares issued under the Offer will rank pari passu with the existing Shares from the date of issue.